rdiazconcha/dapr-workshop-labs/labs/lab1/Lab 1 - Setting up the development environment.md

 # Lab 1 - Setting up the development environment

-In this lab, you will set up your development environment for use in the rest of the labs of this workshop.
+In this lab, you will set up your development environment that you will use on this workshop.

 Duration: 20 minutes